tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# BDQ Core Tests and Assertions Landing Page
+# BDQ Core Tests and Assertions

 Title
-: BDQ Core Tests and Assertions Landing Page
+: BDQ Core Tests and Assertions

 Date version issued
 : 2025-03-26